-Businesses in the Constitution State and their employees might finally get to benefit from a state-mandated retirement program originally enacted in 2016.
-The latest information from the Connecticut Retirement Security Authority shows it initiated a pilot program in August 2021 but has yet to release an official launch date for MyCTSavings.
+Businesses in the Constitution State and their employees will finally get to benefit from a state-mandated retirement program that originally was enacted into law in 2016.

-The Connecticut program, similar to nearly a dozen other states that have enacted plans, aims to address the ongoing and growing retirement crisis in the United States.
+The Connecticut program, similar to nearly a dozen other states that have enacted programs, aims to address the ongoing and growing retirement crisis in the United States.

-Why Does Connecticut Need Employee Retirement Plan Options?
+Why Does Connecticut Need Employee Retirement Savings Options?

 More than 600,000 private-sector employees in Connecticut have no access to an employer-sponsored retirement savings plan, according to the state Comptroller’s office.
 In the U.S., households nearing retirement have a median retirement account balance of less than $15,000.1

-Connecticut requires participation from employers with five (5) or more employees and who do not currently offer a retirement plan to employees.
-Private employers with four or fewer employees may also choose to offer the plan but are not required.
+Connecticut requires participation by employers with five (5) or more employees and who do not currently offer a retirement plan to employees.
+Private employers with four or fewer employees may also choose to participate in the program but are not required.

+Smaller businesses can enroll at any time and do not need to wait for their deadline to arrive.
 Employers will be responsible for providing each eligible employee with information about the state-run program within 30 days of the employee’s hire date and documenting it.
-They also must deduct and remit employee contributions in a timely manner.
+They also must deduct and remit employee contributions in a timely manner to the program.

 Employees are eligible to participate if they meet the following criteria: